Middle school teacher to software engineer

 I adored the critical-thinking, logic and multiple ways to solve a problem.
 I began soaking up content and getting badges like a boy scout with too much time on his hands.

-Tutorials are cute, but to truly career change I would need to sacrifice more to make it in programming.
+Tutorials are cute, but to truly career-change I would need to sacrifice more to make it in programming.
 I figured few employers would hire someone without experience and no formal educational background.
-Therefore, I needed something to prove I was willing do whatever necessary to excel and so they would trust me enough for an internship.
+Therefore, I needed something to prove I was willing do whatever necessary to excel so they would trust me enough for an internship.